NirvanaCore/PureHtmlCssProjects/README.md

 ## Responsive-WebPages
 This pages i created to learn html and css from basic to advance by my own.
-Creating different Responsive Web Page Using only  HTML and CSS includes-
+Creating different Responsive Web Page Using only  HTML and CSS and also attached Screenshots of what i made, that includes-

 ## 1. Tribute Page
 --Its a Tribute to a famous Well Known Personality former President of India Dr. APJ Abdul Kalam.